Product School

 In mature product organizations, retention isn’t just a metric — it’s a signal of good product experience.
 A strong retention rate indicates that the product is meeting user expectations, solving pain points, and delivering consistent value.

-Many growth approaches, like engineering the Growth Loops, position retention as the anchor.
+Many growth approaches, like engineering Growth Loops, position retention as the anchor.
 The idea is that a product with high retention naturally amplifies every acquisition effort because retained users are likely to recommend it to others.
 This in turn fuels organic growth.

 Retention also plays a central role in predictable revenue growth models, especially in subscription-based or SaaS businesses.